neural-maze/agentic_patterns/README.md

 So, we've seen agents capable of reflecting and using tools to access the outside world.
 But ... **what about planning**, i.e. deciding what sequence of steps to follow to accomplish a large task?

-That is exactly what the Plannin Pattern provided; ways for the LLM to break a task into **smaller, more easily accomplished subgoals** without losing track of the end goal.
+That is exactly what the Planning Pattern provides; ways for the LLM to break a task into **smaller, more easily accomplished subgoals** without losing track of the end goal.

 The most paradigmatic example of the planning pattern is the **ReAct** technique, displayed in the diagram above.